theandrew168/bronzebeard/README.md

 ## How
 Bronzebeard is written directly in RISC-V assembly.
-The [simpleriscv](https://github.com/theandrew168/simpleriscv) assembler is used because of its independence from large, complex toolchains.
+A simple, standalone [assembler](https://github.com/theandrew168/bronzebeard/blob/master/asm.py) has been written in order to be free from large, complex toolchains.
-It is portable, minimal, and easy to understand.
+This keeps the project portable, minimal, and easy to understand.

 ## Prior Art
 Forth was initially designed and created by [Charles Moore](https://en.wikipedia.org/wiki/Charles_H._Moore).